Key Takeaways

 There are a few studies to back this up:

-• One study found that using a sauna increased slow-wave sleep activity by 72% in 18-year-old athletes after three 10-minute sessions.
-Slow-wave sleep is the deepest and most restorative phase of non-rapid eye movement (NREM) sleep and is thought to be crucial for memory and learning (2)
+One study found that using a sauna increased slow-wave sleep activity by 72% in 18-year-old athletes after three 10-minute sessions.
+Slow-wave sleep is the deepest and most restorative phase of non-rapid eye movement (NREM) sleep and is thought to be crucial for memory and learning.

-• Another study found that heating resulted in better quality NREM sleep in female athletes who were heated during a run.
-Whereas athletes who were cooled during running had no change in slow-wave sleep compared to normal (3)
+Another study found that heating resulted in better quality NREM sleep in female athletes who were heated during a run.
+Athletes who were cooled during running had no change in slow-wave sleep compared to normal.

-Whilst these studies were done in traditional saunas, there is no reason to believe infrared saunas would not have the same effects on sleep, given they provide the same exercise-like stimulus.
-If anything, the deeper heating of an infrared sauna may provide an even greater exercise-like effect.
+While these studies were done in traditional saunas, there is no reason to believe infrared saunas would not have the same effects on sleep, given they provide the same exercise-like stimulus.
+If anything, the deeper heating of any full-spectrum infrared sauna for sale in the market may provide an even greater exercise-like effect for improved sleep.

 One of the most common causes of tossing and turning at night is pain.
 After all, how can you possibly focus on drifting off when your knee is throbbing with pain?